sui-potatoes/app/packages/grid/docs/grid.md

 ## Macro function `manhattan_distance`

-Get a Manhattan distance between two points.
+Get a Manhattan distance between two cells.
 Manhattan distance is the sum of the absolute differences of the x and y coordinates.

 Example: